mel-michael/fraud-detector/README.md

-# Angular-Express-Typescript-Starter
+# Fraud Detector App

+An app that help Fraud Officers see transactions and figure out if it is fraudulent or not, depending upon many different parameters.

-A simple starter with frontend using Angular 4+ and API server with NodeJS and Express framework.
+This app was boostrapped using a simple starter with frontend using Angular 4+ and API server with NodeJS and Express framework.
 Typescript is configured for both Frontend and API server.

 Frontend is created using angular-cli.
 So we can use all of the angular-cli commands from `client` folder.

-This starter can be used in two different ways:
+This app can be used in two different ways:
 1. Separate Frontend and API server.
 2. Both Frontend and API served through single node server in production.